hyhy26157/-3-Control-Chart-for-Train-Defect/README.md

 #### Dataset 3 (Train Withdrawal Data) - Train withdrawal means train defects happened during service hours and it is removed from servicing.
 Trains' passengers will disembark at next nearest station.
 This is one of the KPI the train operator tracks, to improve passenger experience.

 - Year_Month - Month-year of the reported train withdrawal
-- StockChange Withdrawal - A service defect resulted in a train withdrawal.
 - Fault_Group - Classification of fault type. (e.g. Aircon System)
 - Fleet - Train Type (e.g. Fleet ABC)